-After the first cull at two weeks, I transfer the fry that have been selected to 80 gallon fiberglass pools.
-If I get my timing right, the pools are teeming with daphnia.
+After the first cull at two weeks, I transfer the fry that have been selected to 80 gallon fiberglass ponds.
+If I get my timing right, the ponds are teeming with daphnia.
 If there are enough present, I don’t have to worry about feeding the fry for the next two weeks.

-The preparation of the pools entails creating green water.
+The preparation of the ponds entails creating green water.
 In this green water protozoans and other phytoplankton will teem.
 This is the daphnia’s natural food.

-In early spring I wash and sterilize the pools.
+In early spring I wash and sterilize the ponds.
 I fill them up with water and put a few cupfuls of well rotted vegetable matter into each.
 (Well rotted cow manure is better).

 Be very careful that you don’t introduce unwanted pests if you get your daphnia from a natural water source.
 Hydra are one of the worst as they multiply rapidly and kill small daphnia and goldfish fry under two weeks old.

 Daphnia feed on green water, but if the green water is so thick that they can't swim in it, they will die.

 Test a few daphnia in some culture water first.
 If they can't move through it easily, the green alga is too thick.